A bit about me:

-Although by profession a Psychoanalyst, I have been making things since childhood.
-I learned in a traditional studio pottery the classical techniques of the potter: throwing, hand building, and coiling, and began ceramic sculpture during my training as an Art Therapist.
+Although I work full-time as a Psychoanalyst, I have been making things with clay since childhood.
+I learned the classical techniques of the potter: throwing, hand building, and coiling, in a studio pottery, only discovering ceramic sculpture during my training as an Art Therapist.
 I also draw and paint.

-These are usually of the things found in my kitchen, containers, or vegetables.
-I find beauty in what is domestic and ordinary, and am interested in the forms and colour in objects that are around us all the time, so familiar they become invisible, until we start to look at them afresh.
+The subjects are of the objects found in my kitchen; containers, fruit or vegetables.
+I take comfort in what is domestic and ordinary, and find beauty in the things that are around us all the time, objects so familiar that they become invisible, until we start to look at them afresh.